-- Provide warmth with thermal blanket or dry towel - o Cover head - Keep neonate at or below the level of the mother - Position, clear airway - o Suction the mouth and then the nasopharynx - o If meconium noted and neonate is depressed (poor respiratory effort, decreased muscle tone or heart rate less than 100) to limit aspiration quickly provide vigorous suctioning of mouth and nasopharynx with appropriate size catheter on low suction setting and immediately afterward provide oxygenation and ventilation - Dry, stimulate, and reposition airway as needed - Clamp and cut the cord - Evaluate respirations, heart rate, and color - o Check heart rate at umbilical cord stump - If apneic or heart rate <100/minute: - Assisted BVM ventilation at 40-60 breaths/minute with 100% oxygen for 30 seconds and reassess - o Provide on-going care if improvement noted. - o Continue reassessment of respirations and heart rate enroute - If heart rate remains <60/minute: - o Continue with assisted ventilation with bag-valve mask
+- Provide warmth with thermal blanket or dry towel - Cover head - Keep neonate at or below the level of the mother - Position, clear airway - o Suction the mouth and then the nasopharynx - o If meconium noted and neonate is depressed (poor respiratory effort, decreased muscle tone or heart rate less than 100) to limit aspiration quickly provide vigorous suctioning of mouth and nasopharynx with appropriate size catheter on low suction setting and immediately afterward provide oxygenation and ventilation - Dry, stimulate, and reposition airway as needed - Clamp and cut the cord - Evaluate respirations, heart rate, and color - Check heart rate at umbilical cord stump - If apneic or heart rate <100/minute: - o Assisted BVM ventilation at 40-60 breaths/minute with 100% oxygen for 30 seconds and reassess - o Provide on-going care if improvement noted. - o Continue reassessment of respirations and heart rate enroute - If heart rate remains <60/minute: - Continue with assisted ventilation with bag-valve mask - Begin chest compressions at 120/minute (3:1 compression/ventilation ratio) reassess after 30 seconds - o If no improvement:

-- Begin chest compressions at 120/minute (3:1 compression/ventilation ratio) reassess after 30 seconds - o If no improvement: - o Establish IV/IO access - Give epinephrine (1:10,000) IV/IO.
-May be repeated q 3-5 minutes prn - Continue CPR and reassessment of respirations and heart rate enroute at regular intervals - o Consider endotracheal intubation only if unable to: - o provide adequate oxygenation with BVM or no chest rise - If heart rate is >100/minute: - Check skin color; if peripheral cyanosis, give oxygen by mask or blow by - Provide on-going care - o Reassess heart rate and respirations enroute.
+- Establish IV/IO access - Give epinephrine (1:10,000) IV/IO.
+May be repeated q 3-5 minutes prn - Continue CPR and reassessment of respirations and heart rate enroute at regular intervals - If heart rate is >100/minute: - o Check skin color; if peripheral cyanosis, give oxygen by mask or blow by - Provide on-going care - o Reassess heart rate and respirations enroute.